rust-dark-light/dark-light/README.md

 ### Subscribe to system theme changes
 You can subscribe to system theme changes by using the `subscribe` function.
 This function returns a stream of `Mode` values.
 The stream will emit a new value whenever the system theme changes.

+> [!WARNING]
+> The `subscribe` function is not yet supported on macOS, Windows, and WebAssembly.
+> Using it will result in an empty stream.

 ```rust
 use futures_lite::StreamExt;